HL7/case-reporting/source/pages/design-considerations.md

 The CDA Electronic Case Reporting (eCR) standards; the electronic Initial Case Report (eICR) and the Reportability Response (RR), support two broad approaches to eCR.
 One of the approaches also uses the Reportable Condition Knowledge Management System (RCKMS) on the Association of Public Health Laboratories (APHL) AIMS platform to report to Public Health Agencies (PHAs) and one does not.
 The two approaches are:

-1. informaton flowing from healthcare to PHAs (via the eICR) and back (via the RR)
+1. information flowing from healthcare to PHAs (via the eICR) and back (via the RR)
 2. information flowing from healthcare to AIMS/RCKMS (via the eICR) and then to PHAs (via the eICR and sometimes the RR) and with a response to healthcare from the AIMS/RCKMS (via the RR)

 In some jurisdictions Health Information Exchanges (HIEs) and/or Health Data Networks may also be employed to securely move data between organizations.